exoplatform/crowdin-maven-plugin/crowdin-maven-plugin/readme.txt

 3. Plugin Maven
 It contains 3 MOJOs, one for each interaction with Crowdin (init, sync, update) It's structured around an abstract parent class (AbstractCrowdinMojo) and three children classes, one for each MOJO.
 Only one is created so far: InitCrowdinMojo (MOJO init).
-The two others must be completed.
+UpdateSourcesMojo was started but not completed, the sync mojo was not started.

-AbstractCrowdinMojo defines few properties
+AbstractCrowdinMojo defines few attributes
 -- startDir : cf command line options
 -- dryRun   : cf command line options
--- helper   : a reference to the CrowdinAPIHelper class, to call functions that communicate with Crowdin
+-- helper   : a reference to the CrowdinAPIHelper class, to call functions that communicate with Crowdin -- projectId and projectKey : credentials to authenticate ourselves (exo) on Crowdin. they are set in the main settings.xml file
+-- propertiesFile : the path to the main configuration file, set in the translations' pom.xml file -- mainProps : the properties from the main config file (project-name-version = project-config-file) -- properties : a map with all referenced properties (project-name-version <-> poject-properties)

 Testing and debugging: